Questions you might ask us

 YES.
 We will escort the client to various events and appointments.
-Our employees are not required to provide transportation.
-These services will need to be prearranged.
-The transportation will be provided by a contracted service, Handi-Dart or taxi.
+Depending on the mobility of the client, transportation could be provided by a contracted service, Handi-Dart or taxi.
 This will be an additional cost to the client.

 Do we have a policy and procedure in place in case of a complaint?
 How do we follow up on and resolve problems?

 YES.
 We have procedures and forms available.
 You can either call the office and speak with the Executive Director of Home to the End Society (778) 212-4046 or ask your caregiver for the necessary paperwork.
 You can either mail-in or give the complaint form to the caregiver.
 Once we receive the complaint, we will determine if the complaint can be handled immediately and without further action.
 If we need to investigate, we will notify the client of the process to follow.
 We take any complaint very seriously and will therefore do our due diligence in finding a solution that will be satisfactory to all.

 How does Home to the End Society ensure patient confidentiality?